grpc/proposal/L46-core-tls-credential-API.md

     grpc_ssl_client_certificate_request_type type);

 /**
- * EXPERIMENTAL API - Subject to change
- *
  * Sets the options of whether to verify server certs on the client side.
  * Passing in a non-zero value indicates verifying the certs.
  */